-4 There are stages in Christian life and ministry: at their beginning stage, Paul is paying the price for them to have life; later, they should pay the price for others to have life; and so on.
+&lt;sup>6 There are stages in Christian life and ministry: at their beginning stage, Paul is paying the price for them to have life; later, they should pay the price for others to have life; and so on.

-5 See Psalm 116:10.
+&lt;sup>1 See Psalm 116:10.
 We speak on the basis of what we believe.

-6 Our resurrection depends upon that of Jesus.
+&lt;sup>2 Our resurrection depends upon that of Jesus.

-7 The more people are reached by God's grace, the more thanksgiving God gets.
+&lt;sup>3 The more people are reached by God's grace, the more thanksgiving God gets.

-8 Using the language in 1 Corinthians 3:12-14, whatever we build in gold, silver and precious stones will contribute to that glory.
-What we do for the Kingdom down here goes into our savings account in the Bank of Heaven.
+&lt;sup>4 Using the language in 1 Corinthians 3:12-14, whatever we build in gold, silver and precious stones will contribute to but on the not seen; for what is seen is transitory, but what is unseen is eternal.
+[We live by faith]